 Forest City Trail: Portland

 Located in Portland, Maine the Forest City Trail is an impressive 10-mile long route that passes through a thick hardwood forest, without ever really straying all that far from town.
 The trail's accessibility makes it a popular one all year round, but during the winter it is easy to find plenty of solitude as you march along the route.
-One of the best sections of trail meanders through the Fore River Sanctuary, an 85-acre preserve that is home to the city's only natural waterfall.
+One of the best sections of the trail meanders through the Fore River Sanctuary, an 85-acre preserve that is home to the city's only natural waterfall.
 The path also wanders along the banks of the Stroudwater and Presumpscot Rivers, providing excellent scenery along the way.
 The trail 3.3-mile during the winter months, so bring appropriate footwear for the trek.

 Pond Cove Trail: Roque Bluffs State Park